 The Department of Buildings and Inspections projects no budget savings or need at this time.
-The department has several reimbursements that will be processed in October.
+The department has several reimbursements that will be processed in November.
+Overtime has increased due to position vacancies and related hiring timelines.
+The department will continue to monitor overtime trends and position vacancy allowance.